 Source: Sprout Social – Social Index

-Here are four actionable recommendations for maximizing your social engagement.
+Here are five actionable recommendations to maximize your social engagement.

 # 4. Inconsistent Communication across Channels

-The message you wish to convey to your audience is communicated through the banner in the website, the emailer, the SMS copy, the push notification creative, a microsite, your social media ad or your PPC ad copy.
+Today, you can reach your audience through a banner in the website, an email, SMS, push notification, a browser notification, WhatsApp, a microsite, social media ad or on your PPC ad etc.

-If you reach out to your audience with highly inconsistent messages, it creates poor customer experiences and has a negative impact on conversion.
+If you reach out to your audience with highly inconsistent messages, it creates poor customer experiences for them and has a negative impact on conversion.

-This is especially true when you have an Omni channel approach.
+This is especially true when you aspire for an Omni channel approach.

 If your communication is not consistent across channels, you will not be able to create the intended brand recall and salience.